 Even with physical distancing requirements in place, social connection is essential.
 We understand that isolation is extremely hazardous to an older adult’s health, and it is essential that socialization be a top priority.
 Safe choices to stay connected include chatting with others through social media and other online platforms, making use of virtual meeting software like Zoom or Skype to “visit” with friends and relatives, and joining online classes, clubs, and support groups.
-And of course, an in-home caregiver from Anthem Home Care, an award-winning provider of trusted home care assistance in Portland, TX and the surrounding communities, is a wonderful way for seniors to safely enjoy companionship with other people.
+And of course, an in-home caregiver from Anthem Home Care, an award-winning provider of trusted senior care in Rockport, TX and the surrounding communities, is a wonderful way for seniors to safely enjoy companionship with other people.
 We’re also here to help older adults set up and make use of the necessary technology to remain connected with family and friends.
 Contact us for details!

 Try Something New

 Intellectual involvement stimulates creativity and helps preserve cognitive functioning.
 The choices are limitless!
 Learn a new language, play memory and word games on the web, discover a brand new hobby that you’ve always wanted to try.
 Reward yourself for the achievements, too!